-8. On the Backup Summary page review all parameters of the operation and modify them if necessary.
+- 8. Choose whether to accomplish the operation immediately, set a time table for it. - 9.
+On the Backup Summary page review all parameters of the operation and modify them if necessary.
 Click the Next button to start the backup process.